apmuthu/frontaccounting/README.md

 <li>Extensions: http://anonymous:password@repo.frontaccounting.eu/2.3/</li> - updation stopped at the beginning of 2016 for this version.
 </ul>

-The official <a href="http://sourceforge.net/p/frontaccounting/git/ci/master/tree/">FrontAccounting Source Tree</a> uses Git on SourceForge since 2015-03-29 and has been officially <a href="https://github.com/FrontAccountingERP/FA">mirrored on GitHub</a> from 2015-03-29 onwards.
+The official [FrontAccounting Source Tree](http://sourceforge.net/p/frontaccounting/git/ci/master/tree/) uses Git on SourceForge since 2015-03-29 and has been officially [mirrored on GitHub](https://github.com/FrontAccountingERP/FA) from 2015-03-29 onwards.

 Caveats:
 ========